How I Dealt with Sexism During My Travels To Albania

 While I continue to face sexism daily, I have found a certain comfort in the relationships with women that I have established here.
 They have so many bright ideas and a desire to change their country for the better.
 Random women on the street will help me and oftentimes, women will try to sit next to each other on public transportation.
 There is a solidarity among women in this country and around the world.
 They continue to inspire me to fight for women’s rights.

 Have you traveled to Albania?
+Did you experience sexism?
 Email us at editor@to share your experience and advice with the Pink Pangea community.
 We can’t wait to hear from you.